wtayyeb/django-postman/docs/features.rst

 	* :file:`postman/templates/autocomplete_postman_multiple_as1-2.html`

-In case of version 1.3.x of django-ajax-selects:
+*New in version 3.3.0* In case of version 1.3.x of django-ajax-selects:

 	To make your own :file:`templates/autocomplete.html` or :file:`templates/autocomplete_<channel>.html`, you can use the following working implementation example: